jay/RunAsDesktopUser/README.md

 Use option `--fallback-current-user` to fall back to executing in the context of the current user running this program if that user is not running the program with administrator privileges.
-If you do not use this option and are not running this program as an administrator then it's likely this program will be unable to obtain the required permissions and will have no effect.
+If you do not use this option and are not running this program as an administrator then this program will have no effect.

 Use option `--use-current-directory` to use this program's current directory or optionally 'dir'.
 Due to the command line being parsed as raw data in order to